Bathtub curve

-The bathtub curve is a particular shape of a failure rate graph.
-This graph is used in reliability engineering and deterioration modeling.
+The bathtub curve is a particular shape of a graph.
+This term is usually used to refer to a failure rate graph in reliability engineering and deterioration modeling, but can apply to any graph with this shape.
 The 'bathtub' refers to the shape of a line that curves up at both ends, similar in shape to a bathtub.
-The bathrub curve has 3 regions:
+The bathtub curve has 3 regions: